WildDIC/AliexpressOrders/README.md

 ### To Do
 1. Integrate Tracking ID with an existing tracker to get package logistic updates
-2. Desktop App with UI
-3. Total Payment Integration ( Order Paid, Order cancelled, Dispute refund) details to be separately tracked
-4. Convert selenium integration to headless mode for uninterrupted web scrapping in the background

 ### Installation
 * As of the current state, The package is dependant on lxml, pyquery, selenium and Chromedriver/PhantomJS Package.